jonavano/java-tdd-oop-bobs-bagels/EXTENSION1.md

 In a normal supermarket, things are identified using Stock Keeping Units, or SKUs.

-In Bob's Bagels, we'll use the first 3 letters of a bagel with an extra letter for the variant.
-For example: an 'everything bagel' has a SKU of `BGLE`.
+In Bob's Bagels, we'll use the first 3 letters of a storeItem with an extra letter for the variant.
+For example: an 'everything storeItem' has a SKU of `BGLE`.

 Our goods are priced individually.
 In addition, some items are multi-priced: buy n of them, and they'll cost you y pounds.